blorente/decorat/wiki/stories/the_promotion.md

 From a corner of the empty room, I hear Jorrick's voice.

-"Told'ya mate.
-Guess you didn't have that long after all."
+"Guess you didn't have that long after all, mate."